ncihtan/htan_missing_manual/data_access/cds_cgc.md

 Cancer Data Services (CDS) has changed its name to General Commons (GC).
 The Big Query notebook referenced below will be updated soon to reflect this change.
 !!!

-HTAN metadata and a mapping of HTAN Data File IDs to GC DRS URIs are available as Google BigQuery tables via the Institute for Systems Biology Cancer Gateway in the Cloud (ISB-CGC) (see [Google BigQuery](https://docs.humantumoratlas.org/data_access/biq_query/)).
+HTAN metadata and a mapping of HTAN Data File IDs to GC DRS URIs are available as Google BigQuery tables via the Institute for Systems Biology Cancer Gateway in the Cloud (ISB-CGC) (see <a href="https://docs.humantumoratlas.org/data_access/biq_query/" target="_blank" rel="noopener noreferrer">Google BigQuery</a>).
 These tables can be used to subset data to a cohort of interest, and obtain DRS URIs of files to access.

+HTAN metadata and a mapping of HTAN Data File IDs to GC DRS URIs are available as Google BigQuery tables via the Institute for Systems Biology Cancer Gateway in the Cloud (ISB-CGC) (see <a href="https://docs.humantumoratlas.org/data_access/biq_query/" target="_blank" rel="noopener noreferrer">Google BigQuery</a>).
+These tables can be used to subset data to a cohort of interest, and obtain DRS URIs of files to access.
-For a step-by-step guide on how to generate a DRS manifest file using Google BigQuery, please see the Python notebook [Creating_General_Commons_Data_Import_Manifests_Using_BQ.ipynb](https://github.com/isb-cgc/Community-Notebooks/blob/master/HTAN/Python%20Notebooks/Creating_General_Commons_Data_Import_Manifests_Using_BQ.ipynb).
+For a step-by-step guide on how to generate a DRS manifest file using Google BigQuery, please see the Python notebook see  <a href="https://github.com/isb-cgc/Community-Notebooks/blob/master/HTAN/Python%20Notebooks/Creating_General_Commons_Data_Import_Manifests_Using_BQ.ipynb" target="_blank" rel="noopener noreferrer">Creating_General_Commons_Data_Import_Manifests_Using_BQ.ipynb</a>.

 #### 2. Import the data into CGC
+HTAN metadata and a mapping of HTAN Data File IDs to GC DRS URIs are available as Google BigQuery tables via the Institute for Systems Biology Cancer Gateway in the Cloud (ISB-CGC) (see <a href="https://docs.humantumoratlas.org/data_access/biq_query/" target="_blank" rel="noopener noreferrer">Google BigQuery</a>).
+These tables can be used to subset data to a cohort of interest, and obtain DRS URIs of files to access.
-Once you have your manifest, follow the instructions on SB-CGC's [Import from a DRS server](https://docs.cancergenomicscloud.org/docs/import-from-a-drs-server#import-from-a-manifest-file) documentation page to import data from a manifest file.
+Once you have your manifest, follow the instructions on SB-CGC's see <a href="https://docs.cancergenomicscloud.org/docs/import-from-a-drs-server#import-from-a-manifest-file" target="_blank" rel="noopener noreferrer">Import from a DRS server</a> documentation page to import data from a manifest file.

 ## Sequencing Data
+HTAN metadata and a mapping of HTAN Data File IDs to GC DRS URIs are available as Google BigQuery tables via the Institute for Systems Biology Cancer Gateway in the Cloud (ISB-CGC) (see <a href="https://docs.humantumoratlas.org/data_access/biq_query/" target="_blank" rel="noopener noreferrer">Google BigQuery</a>).
+These tables can be used to subset data to a cohort of interest, and obtain DRS URIs of files to access.
+HTAN metadata and a mapping of HTAN Data File IDs to GC DRS URIs are available as Google BigQuery tables via the Institute for Systems Biology Cancer Gateway in the Cloud (ISB-CGC) (see <a href="https://docs.humantumoratlas.org/data_access/biq_query/" target="_blank" rel="noopener noreferrer">Google BigQuery</a>).
+These tables can be used to subset data to a cohort of interest, and obtain DRS URIs of files to access.
-The [General Commons (GC) Portal](https://general.datacommons.cancer.gov/#/data), within NCI's Cancer Research Data Commons (CRDC), provides an interface to filter and select data from a variety of NCI programs, including controlled-access, primary sequence data from the Human Tumor Atlas Network (HTAN).
+The <a href="https://general.datacommons.cancer.gov/#/data" target="_blank" rel="noopener noreferrer">General Commons (GC) Portal</a>, within NCI's Cancer Research Data Commons (CRDC), provides an interface to filter and select data from a variety of NCI programs, including controlled-access, primary sequence data from the Human Tumor Atlas Network (HTAN).

 The directions for accessing sequencing data on GC are similar to those for [Level 2 Imaging Data Access](#imaging-files), including Direct Export from GC to CGC and importing data using a Data Repository Service (DRS) Manifest.
 Please follow the [Level 2 Imaging Data Access](#imaging-files) directions to access sequencing data, noting the following changes: